Jim-Vardakis/d.vardakis.github.io/_pages/about.md

 My Research
 ======
-...includes Harmonic Analysis, Geometric Measure Theory and Dynamical Systems.
+includes Harmonic Analysis, Geometric Measure Theory and Dynamical Systems.
 I am interested in the decay rate of the Favard length of (random) Cantor sets and on certain one-phase problems.
 Currently, I am working on extending the known boundedness results of (weighted) Calderón-Zygmund operators into the matrix-weighted setting.